 DNO communications manager

-This is a full end-to-end project, with the agent workflow hosted and run on cloud infrastructure, communicating with Renbee via an API, accessing relevant email communications, and collecting human-in-the-loop feedback from installers.
-We can’t share all the details of the implementation, but we plan on writing up a lot of our learnings about the process and the framework.
+This was a full end-to-end project, with the agent workflow hosted and run on cloud infrastructure, communicating with Renbee via an API, accessing relevant email communications, and collecting human-in-the-loop feedback from installers.
+We can’t share all the details of the implementation, but we have written up our learnings about the process and the framework below.

 Nutrition database auditor